 and also drop 1,000 feet below the sea level.

 Zoom in for a closer view of some of the seals.

 In addition to gulls, there were also many other kinds of seabirds flying very fast just above the water surface.

-Due to abundance of rain, mist and moisture in this region, there were countless beautiful waterfalls cascading
+Magnificent spectacle!
+Due to abundance of rain, mist and moisture in this region, there are countless beautiful

 A fishing boat along our way going back to Ketchikan Harbor.
 The economy of Ketchikan is based on salmon

 fishing, logging and tourism.
 Nearly half of all king salmon spawning and rearing streams in southeast Alaska

 are located within Misty Fjords.
 Misty Fjord National Monument is a huge area covering 2.3 million acres and is

 a major producer of coho, sockeye, pink and chum salmon and king salmon.